yesodweb/yesod-cookbook/Flushing-database-between-tests.md

 NOTE!
 This requires two patches to be accepted, one in HSpec, another one in yesod-test.
 I'll send them today.

-In your `tests/main.hs`, modify your test runner to look something like this:
+In your `tests/main.hs`, modify your test runner to look something like this (assuming your project is called `WebShelf`, which probably isn't true, so please replace that with your db name):

 ```haskell
 -- ... imports